Penguin Islands: History

 Uninhabited, strategically located, rich in guano deposits and even offshore diamond fields, the islands had considerable value for their size.
 They were visited by European traders from the 17th century onwards, primarily for the valuable guano.
 Between 1861 and 1867 they were annexed by Britain, and then in 1873 by the Cape Colony.
 International confusion over the legality of the transfer required Prime Minister John Molteno of the Cape Colony to reaffirm the annexation later, with the Ichaboe and Penguin Islands Act (1874).

 The annexation was originally intended to form part of an overall absorption of South West Africa into the Cape Colony forming one locally governed British colony.
 This was to be instituted by the Palgrave Commission (1876).

 British interference and the resulting breakdown in relations between the British Empire and the local Cape government obstructed the Commission's work long enough for Germany to declare South West Africa a German protectorate in 1884 as part of the continent-wide Scramble for Africa.
 The offshore islands (and Walvis Bay) were excluded from German administration by their status as Cape constituencies.
 This status was recognised by Germany in 1886.
 Thus, although close to the mainland, the islands were not part of German South West Africa.

 In 1990, South West Africa gained independence as Namibia.
 The Penguin Islands remained under South African sovereignty, thus letting it retain an Exclusive Economic Zone off the Namibian coast.
-After further negotiation, at midnight on 28 February 1994, sovereignty over the islands, as well as Walvis Bay, was transferred to Namibia.
+After further negotiation and the signing of a treaty, at midnight on 28 February 1994, sovereignty over the islands, as well as Walvis Bay, was transferred to Namibia.